Quick Guide: The Anatomy of the College Application

 Essays

-Your essays are a chance for you to give admission officers a better idea of your character and strengths.
+Your essays are a chance for you to give admissions officers a better idea of your character and strengths.
+Make sure that you’re answering the essay question fully.
+Avoid recycling a previously written essay to save time.
 Remember to proofread your essays carefully before you send them in.

 Auditions and Portfolios